 1. Assess your health insurance requirement: - You need to ensure that you buy an adequate cover for your old age, today.
-For instance, If you are 30, you will need a cover or at least 25 lakhs by the time you’re 60 years old, factoring in inflation of 5 percent per year.
+For instance, if you are 30, you will need a cover of at least 25 lakhs by the time you’re 60 years old, factoring in inflation of 5 percent per year.

 In case you are not able to afford such a high cover today, just get the maximum cover you can afford right now, and upgrade it as soon as you can.
 This is very important, as you might not be able to upgrade your health insurance later if you develop a disease or get hospitalized.

 The 1 Crore cover seems like an exciting option, for a reasonable cost.
-But, you must carefully weigh in all the financial limits and take the low premiums with a pinch of salt.
+But, you must carefully weigh in all the financial limits and take the low premiums of these 1 Crore health insurance plans with a pinch of salt.
 Health insurance premiums are subject to hikes, and in a few years the premiums might be revised and increased or entire products canceled, and you won’t have control over that.

 The key to benefiting most from such covers is clearly understanding ‘what you’re paying’ and ‘what you’re getting for it’.
 Also always be prepared for a downgrade, if it becomes necessary sometime down the line.

 We hope this article clarifies the pros and cons of this mysteriously inexpensive cover and gives you some direction on how to approach it.

 If you still have questions to ask, please post them on the Beshak Insurance Forum - before you make a purchase.
 Insurance experts from across the country can help you make the right decision.